RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 - 6th September 2020
 > ResetHacker assigned the task to RESTCON team to deliver certificates and price to the CTF winners.

+> ResetDeveloper scheduled an meeting to Creating an incident respond team for RESETHACKER website.

 - 4th September 2020
 > ResetHacker Community assigned the task to RESTCON team to deliver certificates and letter of appreciation to the speakers.